mir-mirsodikov/vulcan/README.md

 - `--path | -p` - The path to the directory where the file will be created.
   - This is relative to the `/app` directory for pages.
   - This is relative to the `/components` directory for components.
-- `--server-component | -s` - Creates the page or component as a server component.
+- `--client-component | -c` - Creates the page or component as a client component.

 ## Examples